mattmassicotte/Empire/README.md

 - Support for CloudKit's `CKRecord`
 - Backed by a sorted-key index data store ([LMDB][LMDB])

+The core LMDB support is also available as a standalone library within the package, just in case that's of interest as well.

 > [!WARNING]
 > This library is still pretty new and doesn't have great deal of real-world testing yet.